acmumn/website/content/events/2018-09-21-unixclass.md

 If you are gluten free, let us know in advance and we will do our best to accommodate you.

 ## When are the UNIX Classes?
-The second UNIX Class is September 21st from 5:00 pm to 6:00 pm.
+The second UNIX Class is September 21st from 12:00 pm to 1:00 pm.
 The next UNIX Classes will be in the same time and place, just one week later.
 (9/28, 10/5).

 ## Where are the UNIX Classes?
-Keller Hall 3-115 for all dates.
+Mechanical Engineering 108